eclectics/ardcore/README.md

 ## e11_multifunction
 A bunch of sketches in one.
 Use A0 and A1 to specify which sketch, then press the reset.

+With A0 and A1 full CCW, use each knob to dial a value from 0-7, which is shown on the expander LEDs, thus selecting between up to 32 different sketches (ie 3/4 is equivalent to 4/3) then press the reset button to load the relevant sketch.
+There's many empty slots which will be filled in over time.

 ## e15_meadow